-- 9.1.1 Smallholders shall have sufficient documentation and records to demonstrate traceability (at the beginning of the third years of certification intermediate level). - 8.1.2 Smallholders shall define a method to keep track of each received or shipped raw material or product consignments, as well as processing lots and final product lots, where applicable, linked to the traceability information pertaining to the same (at the beginning of the fifth years of certification advanced level).
+- 9.1.1 Smallholders shall have sufficient documentation and records to demonstrate traceability (at the beginning of the third year of certification intermediate level). - 9.1.2 If and as applicable, smallholders shall define a method to keep track of each received or shipped raw material or product consignments, as well as processing lots and final product lots, where applicable, linked to the traceability information pertaining to the same (at the beginning of the fifth year of certification - advanced level).